Equity and Accessibility

 This guide addresses gender inclusivity at Barnard, particularly in classroom settings.
 Using gender-neutral language and respecting people’s pronouns goes a long way in making students feel a sense of belonging and allowing them to feel present in their learning experiences.
 Click here to go to the guide.

 Antiracist classroom materials adapted from Dena Simmons’s “How to be an Antiracist Educator” for ASCD; Wheaton College Center for Collaborative Teaching and Learning’s “Antiracist Educator.”
-Consulted: Comas-Díaz, Lilia, Gordon Nagayama Hall, and Helen A. Neville, 2019; Inoue, Asao B., 2017.
-Thanks to Joscelyn Jurich and Solace Mensah-Narh for essential recommendations to earlier drafts of this page.
-Low-Tech Hacks for Online Teaching adapted from Clontz, 2020; Darby 2020; Stanford, 2020.
+Consulted: Comas-Díaz, Lilia, Gordon Nagayama Hall, and Helen A. Neville (2019); Inoue, Asao B. (2017); Lee, Rachel (2002); Táíwò, Olúfẹ́mi (2022).
+Thanks to Joscelyn Jurich, Kayla Leong, and Solace Mensah-Narh for essential recommendations to drafts of this page.